Winter in Seoul: The Essential Travel Guide

 When is Winter in Seoul?

 Winter typically spans from December to February in the capital.
 During these months, temperatures can dip below freezing, and the city often sees a sprinkling of snow.
 With distinct seasonal changes, Seoul’s winter is a marked contrast to its warm and humid summer.
-Each month in winter brings its own character, from the festive Christmas spirit in December to the serene last chills of February.
+Here’s a quick breakdown of winter months in Seoul:

 Which is the Best Winter Month to Travel to Seoul?